yegor256/bibrarian/README.md

 On each Git push to the `master` branch, [GitHub Actions] job starts `generate.sh`, a Bash script.
-It parses the [YAML] file, finds all short names with their corresponding URLs, and then generates one HTML files per each link, like [this one][yegor256.html], for example.
+It parses the [YAML] file, finds all short names with their corresponding URLs, and then generates one HTML file per each link, like [this one][yegor256.html], for example.

 Then, the job commits all
-generated HTML files to the `gh-pages` branch of this repository.
+generated HTML files to the [`gh-pages`][gh-pages] branch of this repository.

 Once new files arrive to the branch, [GitHub Pages] server picks them up and makes them available at the [jttu.net](https://www.jttu.net)